zahiryahya1/2024-Fall-Gradebook-Analysis/README.md

 In total, 45 students students benifited and 25 students did not.
 However, practice has significantly impacted 15 students grades.

-  - 5 students had decreased letter grade from a - to a +.
+  - 5 students had decreased letter grade from - to +.
-  - 10 students had increased letter grade from a + to a -.
+  - 10 students had increased letter grade from + to -.

 ## Recommendations